 How to enable Ubuntu auditd for system logging?

-by aliya.yundt , in category: Security , a year ago
+by aliya.yundt , in category: Security , 2 years ago

 How to enable Ubuntu auditd for system logging?